Happy-Ferret/pandora/docs/source/en/glossary.md

 title: Glossary
 ---

-There are some "key words" in the Pandora.js, the definition of those words may be different with ordinary users understanding, following explanation to help you better understand.

-## Basic part
+We bring in some terminologies to define key concepts in pandora.js.
+What they represent may differ with common understandings.
+Here we list them with their meanings in the context of pandora.js.

+## Application Related Terminologies

 ### procfile.js

-> Process structure definition file
+> Process model definition file

-A description file to defines the process structure of the application.
+A description file used to define the process model of the application.

 ### Application

 > Application

-The meaning of application is not very different with the general situation.
+An application is a computer program designed to perform a group of coordinated functions, tasks, or activities for the benefit of the user.
+Here we mean Node.js applications.

 ### Fork

 > Based on require('child_process').fork();

-Simply start a Node.js application.
+Simply create a new process, which becomes the child process of the caller, and launch the Node.js application in the child process.

 ### Cluster

 > Based on require('cluster');

-Create a master / worker model process group based on the cluster module.
+A single instance of Node.js runs in a single thread.
+To take advantage of multi-core systems, users will sometimes want to launch a bunch of Node.js processes to handle the load.
+The relationships of those Node.js processes can be described via the process model.

 ### Service

-> Service
+> Functions provided by pandora.js

-A Service implementation followed the standard service start and stop interfaces.
+A Service implementation followed the standard pandora service start/stop specifications.

-Detail:

-1. For example, initialize or stop of a lot of the basic middleware SDK.
+Here is the launching sequences of services:

+1. Init and launch basic middlewares.
-2. Start or stop the main program of the application.
+2. Start the main program of the application.
-3. A standard object proxy can be created by a service, that can be invoked across the IPC-Hub in other process.
+3. Create A standard proxy object proxy for services, thus services can be invoked through the IPC-Hub in other process.

 ### Process

 > Process

-Same meaning.
+An instance of a computer program that is being executed.
+Processes of different types may execute different programs.

-## Metrics part
+## Metrics Related Terminologies

 ### EndPoint

 > EndPoint

-EndPoint is a data aggregation end of every different type, its function is to classify or aggregate the collected data.
+EndPoint is the end entity of the metrics transport tunnel.
+It collects and aggregates specified types of data.

+There are different EndPoints for different types of data:
-Example: there are different EndPoints, such as MetricsEndPoint, used to collect the metrics; HealthEndPoint is used to manage the application health status; ErrorEndPoint is used to collect the error logs.
+- MetricsEndPoint, used to collect and aggregate system metrics;
+- HealthEndPoint, used to manage the application health information;
+- ErrorEndPoint, used to collect and aggregate error logs.

 ### Indicator

 > Indicator

-The client part of the EndPoint, each EndPoint relates to the multiple indicators, which is connected by the IPC.

-Each Indicator contains specific data values, such as a specific error, a specific configuration object, and so on.
+The client part of the EndPoint.
+It collects specified types of data, such as a specific error or a specific configuration, etc.

+Each endpoint used to have multiple indicators work for it.
+They communicate via the IPC.

 ### Actuator

 > Actuator

-The actuator has two major functions:

-1. Disclosing the data to the outside.
-Expose public services, such as the HTTP Service, the CLI Service.
-2. Managing the EndPoint objects
+Actuator is the manager of endpoints.
+It has two responsibilities:

+1. Manage endpoints, provides endpoints registry and lookup services.
+2. Expose metrics data, provides different ways to retrieve metrics data for application owners, e.g. HTTP and CLI.